Copying style, Extracting value: Illustrators' Perception of AI Style Transfer and its Impact on Creative Labor: Related Work

 \subsubsection{HCI research on style}

 To our knowledge, no HCI study paper has explicitly focused on artists’ perceptions of style transfer results.
-We review work on system design, both for and against style mimicry, that has included surveys on artists’ perceptions as well as studies of user interactions with generative AI models in general.
+We review work on system design, both for and against style mimicry, that has included surveys on artists’ perceptions and studies of user interactions with generative AI models in general.

 A series of HCI system works have focused on helping people apply text-to-image models using style keywords \cite{opal,promptify,dreamsheets,promptcharm}.
 Several works have also developed tools to support style transfer in domains such as fashion \cite{styleme} and vector graphics generation \cite{warner2023interactive}.